-- Two of every five home fires start in the kitchen.
+- Two of every five home fires started in the kitchen.

 - Unattended cooking was a factor in 34% of reported home cooking fires.

 - Two-thirds of home cooking fires started with ignition of food or other cooking materials.

 - Ranges accounted for the 57% of home cooking fire incidents.
 Ovens accounted for 16%.

 - Children under five face a higher risk of non-fire burns associated with cooking and hot food and drinks than being burned in a cooking fire.

 - Clothing was the item first ignited in less than 1% of home cooking fires, but these incidents accounted for 18% of the cooking fire deaths.

 - The leading factor contributing to heating equipment fires was failure to clean, principally creosote from solid fueled heating equipment, primarily chimneys.

 - Portable or fixed space heaters, including wood stoves, were involved in one-third (33%) of home heating fires and four out of five (81%) home heating deaths.

 - Half of home heating fire deaths resulted from fires caused by heating equipment too close to things that can burn, such as upholstered furniture, clothing, mattresses or bedding.

 - In most years, heating equipment is the second leading cause of home fires, fire deaths, and fire injuries.